 Mechanical Engineering Professor

 Michael McAlpine is a Professor of Mechanical Engineering at the University of Minnesota, where he researches the 3D printing of functional materials and devices.
-His team has made breakthroughs in the realm of bionic human devices including 3D printed spinal cord implants and 3D printed bionic eyes, which was recognized by National Geographic in January 2019 as one of 12 Innovations that will Revolutionize the Future of Medicine.
+His team has made breakthroughs in the realm of bionic human devices including 3D printed spinal cord implants and 3D printed bionic eyes, which were recognized by National Geographic in January 2019 as one of 12 Innovations that will Revolutionize the Future of Medicine.
 Michael has received a number of awards, including the Presidential Early Career Award for Scientists and Engineers (PECASE).

 Indigenous Hoop Dancers